Australian rules football in Asia: Notable players

+Timor Leste

+Australian rules football has been played in Timor Leste since the 1990s with the creation of the Timor Leste Crocodile's by Australians living in the city of Dili.

 Vietnam

 Vietnam War era

 Australian rules football was first played in Vietnam during the Vietnam War.

 A match was played in May 1966 between members of the 5th Battalion, Royal Australian Regiment.

 A social game was organised in 1969 by Captain Bill McMahon of Croydon, Victoria, a former Melbourne Football Club and Sandringham Football Club footballer, "Diggers" vs "The Rest" which was played with Vietnamese soldiers in August at the headquarters of the Free World Military Assistance Organisation.

 In 1971, Australian Force Vietnam (AFV) and 110 Signal Squadron played a match in Saigon organised by Private Conboy of Clifton Hill, Victoria a previous member of Melbourne Football Club Under 19s squad.

 There was at least one contest between 110 Signal Squadron and 104 Signal Squadron in 1970, one being played at a police or army academy at the sea-side village of Vung Tau and a little later another between the Nui Dat based units of 104 Signal Squadron and 106 Field Workshops on a pretty rough ground at the Reinforcement Wing at the Dat.

 Lance corporal Ian Granland of 104 Signal Squadron organised a game of Australian Football at Nui Dat in 1970.
 There weren't too many grounds of a suitable size on which the game could be played, but luckily it was learned that there was one within the Task Force Area in the area of 1 Australian Reinforcement Unit.

 Lance corporal Geoff Morris and Granland did a recce and located the ground.
 It was big enough for Australian Football and it even had posts erected but the grass literally ranged from 20 cm to 1m in height.
 That meant that it would have to be cut!

 In the meantime Granland organised a game against 106 Field Workshops.

 Next job was to locate a slasher.
 Word of mouth informed the two that 105 Field Battery had an old Massey Ferguson Tractor with which they used to tow their guns around, plus a slasher.